 Keep in mind that reminiscing and remembering have specific differences.
 Whereas asking a person if he or she recalls a particular place, person, or event may result in unfavorable thoughts and feelings if the individual can’t recollect the memory, reminiscing adjusts the focus to the loved one with Alzheimer’s disease, allowing her or him to lead the conversation.

 For instance, sit with the individual and begin browsing through a favorite photo album, and see which images strike recognition and trigger a spontaneous conversation.
 And, realize that some memories may be distressing, in which case you will want to offer kind, supportive listening, or very carefully redirect the individual to a more pleasant memory.

-Listed here are three additional reminiscing activities; try these out to determine which are best received by the senior:
+Listed here are three additional memory therapy and reminiscing activities; try these out to determine which are best received by the senior: